saguileran/birdsongs/README.md

 # Objective

-Design, development, and evaluation of a physical model for generating synthetic birdsongs from recorded birdsongs
+Design, development, and evaluation of a physical model to generating synthetic bird songs from recorded birdsongs

 # Repository Contents